How to Make a Budget in 7 Simple Steps

 4. List all Expenses

 Make a list.
-All the expenses – both on a monthly basis and those annual expenses.
+All the expenses – both every month and those annual expenses.

 For this step, you can look back at bank statements, credit card statements, or even of them may give you an annual spending report.